 But it got us thinking about the other ways artificial grass actually adds to your to-do list.
 And if blossom is causing a blight on these homeowners, what other drawbacks of this modern landscaping fad are coming to light?

 1. It requires vacuuming, sweeping or washing

 A real lawn handles debris very differently.
-Fallen leaves and blossom blow away more easily from the surface – a wet artificial lawn is like velcro to blossom on the other hand.
-If they don't blow away on a real lawn, they are collected with the next mow or dealt with by the micro-organisms and insects that call your grass home.
-If not, a carpet of blossom is quite beautiful and only lasts a couple of weeks.
+Fallen leaves and petals blow away more easily from the surface – a wet artificial lawn is like velcro to blossom on the other hand.
+When they don't blow away on a real lawn, they are collected with the next mow or dealt with by the micro-organisms and insects that call your grass home.
+Failing that, a carpet of blossom is quite beautiful and only lasts a couple of weeks.